Sub-Bath Cooling in Bosonic Systems: Gaussian Constraints and Non-Gaussian Enhancements: Introduction

-Heat-bath algorithmic cooling has been employed as a general framework to quantitatively study the third law in finite-dimensional quantum systems, demonstrating reachable cooling limits \cite{PhysRevLett.116.170501_PPA,PhysRevLett.123.170605}, as well as the interplay between the consumed resources, such as energy \cite{PRXQuantum.4.010332,PhysRevLett.134.070401}, time \cite{PRXQuantum.4.010332}, complexity \cite{PRXQuantum.4.010332,r3jn-1z54}, and memory \cite{r3jn-1z54}.
+Heat-bath algorithmic cooling (HBAC) has been employed as a general framework to quantitatively study the third law in finite-dimensional quantum systems, demonstrating reachable cooling limits \cite{PhysRevLett.116.170501_PPA,PhysRevLett.123.170605}, as well as the interplay between consumed resources, such as energy \cite{PRXQuantum.4.010332,PhysRevLett.134.070401}, time \cite{PRXQuantum.4.010332}, complexity \cite{PRXQuantum.4.010332,r3jn-1z54}, and memory \cite{r3jn-1z54}.
 It alternates between two subroutines: \emph{recharging}, where entropy is transferred from the target system to an ancilla (referred to as the machine), and \emph{thermalizing}, where this entropy is removed from the ancilla to the reservoir.
+The purpose of HBAC is to achieve sub-bath cooling, i.e., to cool the system mode below the reservoir temperature.
 Within this framework, cooling limits have been calculated for a variety of protocols, including the partner-pairing algorithm (PPA) \cite{ppa_schulman}, Nuclear Overhauser Effect (NOE) \cite{rodriguez2017heat}, state-reset (SR) \cite{Rodríguez-Briones_2017_SR}, and extended HBAC (xHBAC) \cite{Alhambra2019xHBAC}.
-Remarkably, a tradeoff has recently been established between the dissipated heat and the size of the machine \cite{PRXQuantum.4.010332,PhysRevLett.134.070401}, bridging the theories of Landauer and Nernst.
+Remarkably, a trade-off has recently been established between the dissipated heat and the size of the machine \cite{PRXQuantum.4.010332,PhysRevLett.134.070401}, bridging the theories of Landauer and Nernst.
 While these fundamental limits and efficiencies have been extensively studied in finite-dimensional quantum systems, they remain much less explored in continuous-variable settings.